-8.3 As noted above, Horizon cannot apply for separate orders under the Harbour Act 1964 for the creation of a harbour authority and so must seek these powers under the Order.
-The powers sought in this section are based on the those granted in the Hinkley Point C (Nuclear Generating Station) Order 2013, the Able Marine Energy Park Development Consent Order 2014 (S.I.
-2014/2935) and as well as other harbour-related Orders.
-Reliance on these projects are considered appropriate as they also included construction within the marine coastal area and/or the establishment and management of a harbour authority.
+- 8.3 As noted above, Horizon cannot apply for a separate HEO under the Harbour Act 1964 for the creation of a harbour authority and so must seek these powers under the Order.
+The powers sought in this section are based on those granted in the Hinkley Point C (Nuclear Generating Station) Order 2013, the Able Marine Energy Park Development Consent Order 2014 (S.I.
+2014/2935) and as well as other harbour-related orders.
+Reliance on these projects are considered appropriate as they also included construction within the marine coastal area and/or the establishment of a harbour authority to maintain and manage the harbour. - 8.4 Horizon has discussed the marine and harbour aspects of the DCO with Trinity House and the Maritime and Coastguard Agency, and they are content with the drafting.